 As always, past performance can never be taken as an indicator of what will happen in the future but the Gold:Oil ratio certainly has advocates when it comes to looking for a useful market indicator.

 A recent article illustrated some examples of what has been driving the oil price of late, and what might happen in the future.
 Since publication of the article, US sanctions were indeed tightened against Iran and the limited impact of this news so far is notable, although there are suggestions that the impact of tighter supply won’t be felt until the summer.

-AxiTrader allows you to trade both Brent Crude and US West Texas Intermediate Crude as a CFD.
+AxiTrader allows you to trade both Brent Crude and US West Texas Intermediate Crude as a CFD or Spread Bet.
 Open an account here.

 As noted above, gold is seen as a safe haven asset.
 It provides a hedge against inflation and has previously seen the price rise ahead of the threat of war.
 Given the complexities of the ongoing situation across much of the Middle East, any deterioration here could result in some significant buying interest of the asset.
 Equally, the threat of increased inflation in the US if the Federal Reserve was to adopt a more dovish approach to monetary policy despite the strength of the underlying economy could also drive interest in the precious metal.

-AxiTrader allows you to trade Gold against the US Dollar (XAU/USD) as a CFD.
+AxiTrader allows you to trade Gold against the US Dollar (XAU/USD) as a CFD or Spread Bet.
 Open an account here.

 The information is not to be construed as a recommendation; or an offer to buy or sell; or the solicitation of an offer to buy or sell any security, financial product, or instrument; or to participate in any trading strategy.
 Readers should seek their own advice.
 Reproduction or redistribution of this information is not permitted.

 Sometimes you have to throw conventional wisdom out the door and just let the good times roll